Sangeetha-Ramtenki/IPL-Data-Analysis/README.md

 ## ***Results:***

-All the visualizations have been uploaded to Dashboard.
+All the visualizations have been uploaded to dashboard.
 Dashboard was created using Google Data Studio tool.

 Link to dashboard: https://lookerstudio.google.com/s/ukmpA4Vhce0